google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs-- Artemisia vulgaris -(67)வாய்வு நீக்கும் மூலிகை Skip to main content

 According to the principles of traditional Chinese medicine, mugwort leaf has bitter, pungent and warm properties, and is associated with the Liver, Spleen and Kidney meridians.
 Its main functions are to warm the meridians and stop bleeding, and to dispel cold and stop pain.

 Artemisia vulgaris (mugwort or common wormwood) is one of several species in the genus Artemisia commonly known as mugwort, although Artemisia vulgaris is the species most often called mugwort.
-This species is also occasionally known as felon herb, chrysanthemum weed, wild wormwood, old Uncle Henry, sailor's tobacco, naughty man, old man or St. John's plant (not to be confused with St John's wort).
+This species is also occasionally known as felon herb, chrysanthemum weed, wild wormwood, old Uncle Henry, sailor's tobacco, naughty man, old man, or St. John's plant (not to be confused with St John's wort).
 Mugworts are used medicinally and as culinary herbs.

-It is native to temperate Europe, Asia, northern Africa and Alaska and is naturalized in North America, where some consider it aninvasive weed.
+It is native to temperate Europe, Asia, northern Africa, and Alaska and is naturalized in North America, where some consider it aninvasive weed.
 It is a very common plant growing on nitrogenous soils, like weedy and uncultivated areas, such as waste places and roadsides.

 It is a tall herbaceous perennial plant growing 1–2 m (rarely 2.5 m) tall, with a woody root.
-The leaves are 5–20 cm long, dark green,pinnate, with dense white tomentose hairs on the underside.
+The leaves are 5–20 cm long, dark green, pinnate, with dense white tomentose hairs on the underside.
 The erect stem often has a red-purplish tinge.
 The rather small flowers (5 mm long) are radially symmetrical with many yellow or dark red petals.
-The narrow and numerous capitula (flower heads) spread out inracemose panicles.
+The narrow and numerous capitula (flower heads) spread out in racemose panicles.
 It flowers from July to September.

-A number of species of Lepidoptera (butterflies and moths) feed on the leaves and flowers; see List of Lepidoptera that feed on Artemisiafor details.
+A number of species of Lepidoptera (butterflies and moths) feed on the leaves and flowers; see List of Lepidoptera that feed on Artemisia for details.

 Mugwort leaf is known by many other names, including artemisia and Japanese wormwood.
-It resembles a shrub, which can reach a height of more than three feet, with small greenish-yellow flowers and alternating leaves of green, grayish green or silver.
+It resembles a shrub, which can reach a height of more than three feet, with small greenish-yellow flowers and alternating leaves of green, grayish or silver.
 The part of the plant used for medicinal purposes is the leaf.
 The leaves are gathered in the spring and summer, while the plant is flowering, and dried in a shady place.

 Mugwort has a special place in traditional Chinese medicine.
-It is the herb of choice for acupuncturists who practice moxibustion - a form of healing in which mugwort is burned, either in a cone-shaped pile, or on top of an acupuncture needle.
+It is the herb of choice for acupuncturists who practice moxibustion - a form of healing in which mugwort is burned, either in a cone-shaped pile or on top of an acupuncture needle.
 Mugwort also has a long history of use in folk remedies.
 Research has shown that it acts as an emmenagogue - that is, an agent that increases blood circulation to the pelvic area and uterus and stimulates menstruation.
 This could explain its use in treating breech births and menstrual cramps.
 A landmark study published in 1998 showed that moxibustion using mugwort leaf on expectant mothers could help breech babies relocate to the correct position prior to birth.

 How much mugwort leaf should I take?

 The amount of mugwort leaf used depends on the condition being treated and the way it is being applied.
 Mugwort cones may weigh as little as three grams.
 Larger moxa sticks may weigh up to 10 grams.
 Mugwort can also be ground up into boiling water and used in a decoction with other substances.
-Fresh mugwort leaf can be crushed and blended to form a type of juice.
+Fresh mugwort leaves can be crushed and blended to form a type of juice.

 What forms of mugwort leaf are available?